-The Train Market
+The Maeklong Train Market Bangkok

+Maeklong without any doubt is one of the best things to do in Thailand for train lovers.
+Let me tell you why.
 From the train, we have only seen that the sellers’ stalls are very close to the train as we pass through.
 We quickly got off the train and checked when will it go back to make sure we don’t miss any photo opportunity.
 Later, we also waited for the next (the day’s third and last) train’s arrival, to have the full experience.
 In case you visit the market yourself, in between the trains you should walk along the alleys and explore the market.
 You’ll find a lot of yummy and a lot of unknown food.

 I did for a long time, but after the visit it was obvious.
-It saves a lot of space by utilizing the railway tracks when the trains are not running… which is basically the whole day except few minutes.
+It saves a lot of space by utilizing the railway tracks when the trains are not running… which is basically the whole day except a few minutes.

-After we have seen the last train, decided to look for the minibuses back to Bangkok.
+After we have seen the last train, decided to look for the minibusses back to Bangkok.
 It was a straight, one hour journey.
 I felt like a kid after the market.
 Finally, a big bucket list item was crossed out from my list!